 - Install a flow regulator on existing bathroom sink taps.

 - Reduce your showers to 5mins.
-There are a variety of timers you can utilise to help you keep track of time in the shower.
+There is an assortment of timers you can use to help you keep track of time in the shower.

 What can you do to save water on the balcony garden?